pascal-fb-martin/houseportal/README.md

 void houseconfig_default (const char *arg);
 ```

-This function allows the application to define default options.
-The options consumed by the configuration API are:
+This function allows the application to define its own default options.
+The options supported are:

+* `--use-depot-storage`: load the configuration from a HouseDepot service (default).
+* `--use-local-storage`: load the configuration from a local file.
+* `--use-local-fallback`: load the configuration from a HouseDepot service, but save that configuration locally when it changes.
-* --config=NAME: the name (and path) of the configuration file.
+* `--config=NAME`: the name (and path) of the configuration file.
+This also enable local storage.
-* --no-local-storage: ignore local configuration files.
-A depot service must be running when this option is used.
+* `--no-local-storage`: deprecated name for `--use-depot-storage`.

-The name provided with the --config option is either a full path (starting with '/') or a path relative to `/etc/house`.
+The name provided with the `--config` option is either a full path (starting with '/') or a path relative to `/etc/house`.
 If the path is relative, the file extension may also be omitted, in which case ".json" is used.
 All three examples below are equivalent:

 ```
 houseconfig_default ("--config=/etc/house/app.json");